 - Seasonal & Temporary employees that do not meet the minimum number of 30 hours worked per week are eligible for 401K, 457, and wellness benefits.

 All seasonal & temporary employees currently enrolled in benefits will need to enroll by completing the enrollment form during the Open Enrollment period, October of each year.
 If your position is ending in November or December, you too should complete the enrollment form to ensure you receive the proper COBRA paperwork if you wish to continue your benefits into the next year.

 To enroll in medical benefits, complete the enrollment form and return all paperwork to [email protected]

 If you are continuing your employment into the next year, you can sign up for available voluntary benefits during the Open Enrollment period.
 To enroll in these voluntary benefits, fill out the necessary forms associated with each benefit.

 If your position terminates in the current year and you return to work for the City of Boulder the following year, you will have the opportunity to reenroll in medical and voluntary supplemental benefits upon rehire.

-The City of Boulder has selected MDLive to provide you with 24/7/365 access to board-certified primary care doctors and pediatricians by secure video, phone or e-mail if you are enrolled in one of the City’s four medical plans.
+The City of Boulder has selected MDLive to provide you with 24/7/365 access to board-certified primary care doctors and pediatricians by secure video, phone or e-mail if you are enrolled in one of the City’s medical plans.

-When to use MDLive? - If you are considering going to the Emergency Room or Urgent Care for a non-emergency medical issue because your primary care doctor is unavailable, if you have sick kids at home, are traveling or are at work and cannot make it to the doctors office, MDLive is very useful.
+If you are considering going to the Emergency Room or Urgent Care for a non-emergency medical issue because your primary care doctor is unavailable, if you have sick kids at home, are traveling or are at work and cannot make it to the doctors office, MDLive is very useful.